Greenbone, GVM and OpenVAS how are they connected

 Which release contains which component?
 GOS version vs. GSE version?

 It is often confusing to find out which software component of the Greenbone Source Edition belongs to which GVM release.
-Additionally the Greenbone OS used in the Greenbone Community Edition (GCE) Virtual Machine has a different versioning scheme then GVM.
-We are aware of this and therefore with the next release we are changing our versioning scheme to Calendar Versioning.
-With this change all software components, GVM and GOS will use the same version.
+Additionally the Greenbone OS used in the GSM Trial Virtual Machine had a different versioning scheme then GVM.
+We are aware of this and therefore with the 20.08 release we changed our versioning scheme to Calendar Versioning.
+With this change all software components (besides gvm-tools and python-gvm), GVM and GOS are using the same version.

 |GVM 20.08||20.08||gvmd 20.08||GMP 20.08||20.08||gvm-libs 20.08||openvas 20.08||stable||2020-08-12|